followthemoney/RevolvingDoor/README.md

     2. Disable/Enable a profile.
 2. Getting news from Google alerts.
     1. Filter by date.
+3. Manually add people to the Twitter or Google Alerts watch.

 ## Login page
 Protected login to prevent.
 Login is shared between users for now.